syoo3015/su24/README.md

 1. Reload your web browser after making a change to preview its effect.

 For more information, refer to [Just the Docs](https://pmarsceill.github.io/just-the-docs/).

+## Redirecting Website
+To redirect cs10.org to the the baseurl you want, you need to clone and modify the cs10.github.io repo, [found here](https://github.com/cs10/cs10.github.io).
+Then, you will need to modify the "index.html" file with the new redirect.
+Push your changes, and you are all done!